delprzemo/react-cheatsheet/README.md

 ## Authentication

-Good idea is to create custom Route component that will show specific component only when our authentication logic is passed:
+Good idea is to create a custom Route component that will show specific component only when our authentication logic is passed:

 ```jsx
 function PrivateRoute({ component: Component, ...rest }) {